 Before discussing the manual trick to import VCF to Outlook, let’s get familiar with the vCard file first.
-A vCard file or VCF can store contacts information which include a name, address, phone number, e-mail address, and other information.
+A vCard file or VCF can store contacts information which includes a name, address, phone number, e-mail address, and other information.
 Additionally, this standard file format can also support custom fields, images, and other types of media.
 The feature of storing contacts information is not the reason behind its popularity.
-In fact, it is highly popular due to its wide support available for many applications and devices.
+In fact, it’s highly popular due to its wide support available for many applications and devices.

-Important note: If you’ve stored contacts in an Excel file and you need to import them to Outlook, first you need to convert them into vCard format.
+Important note: If you’ve stored contacts in an Excel file and you need to import them to Outlook, first you need to convert them into the vCard format.
 After that, you can import contacts to Outlook from vCard files.
-You might be interested in how to convert Excel to vCard format manually.
+You might be interested in how to convert Excel to vCard format manually

 To import VCF to Outlook 2010, follow the steps shown below:

-This might be a time consuming task if you need to import around 100 or more vCard files at a time.
+This might be a time-consuming task if you need to import around 100 or more vCard files at a time.
 As Outlook doesn’t perform any batch operation of importing multiple vCard files to Outlook simultaneously, it becomes little annoying for Outlook users to import multiple files one by one.
 I’ve found many times users switch to a third-party tool instead of using this manual trick.
 And the reason is pretty simple and straightforward.
 A third-party tool provides quick results by importing multiple vCard files (no limitation) in just a single click while manual trick can import only one vCard file at a time.